-If you’re wondering how this new Central Cascades Wilderness Permit System might impact your summer plans, here’s a quick guide to everything you need to know — along with how to secure your own permits as the spring and summer seasons unfold.
+If you’re wondering how this Central Cascades Wilderness Permit System might impact your summer plans, here’s a quick guide to everything you need to know—along with how to secure your own permits as the spring and summer seasons unfold.

 Which Trails are Part of the Central Cascades Wilderness Permit System?

 Trails throughout the Mt.
 Jefferson, Mt.
-Washington and Three Sisters wilderness areas of the Deschutes and Willamette National Forests will be restricted to permit-holders between May 28 and Sept.
-24, 2021.
-(In future years, a good rule of thumb is to know that permits will generally be required from the Friday before Memorial Day through the final Friday in September.)
-In all, 19 trails will require day-use permits, and nearly 80 will require overnight permits.
+Washington, and Three Sisters wilderness areas of the Deschutes and Willamette National Forests are restricted to permit-holders between June 15 and October 15.
+In all, 19 trails require day-use permits, overnight stays on all 79 trails will require permits.

-Some of Central Oregon’s most popular trails will be restricted — including Devils Lake, South Sister, Scott Trail, the Obsidian Trail, Green Lakes and Soda Creek, Broken Top, Black Crater, and Tam MacArthur Rim.
-The U.S. Forest Service has produced an FAQ (PDF) that lists every impacted trail, along with whether day-use or overnight permits are required (or both).
+Some of Central Oregon’s most popular trails are restricted—including Devils Lake, South Sister, Scott Trail, the Obsidian Trail, Green Lakes and Soda Creek, Broken Top, Black Crater, and Tam MacArthur Rim.
+The U.S. Forest Service has produced an FAQ (PDF) that explains the program, as well as a document that lists all impacted trails and how many permits are available each day on impacted trails.

 How Many Day-use and Overnight Permits Will Be Issued Per Day?

-Day-use permits are issued on a per-person basis — so the Broken Top Trail, with 40 day-use permits available on any given day, is limited to exactly 40 hikers per day.
-Different trails will have different capacities; 12 day-use permits will be available each day for the Scott Trail, for instance, while the South Sister Climber Trail will be capped at 100 hikers per day.
+Day-use permits are issued on a per-person basis—so the Broken Top Trail, with 45 day-use permits available on any given day, is limited to exactly 45 hikers per day.
+Different trails will have different capacities; 16 day-use permits will be available each day for the Scott Trail, for instance, while the South Sister Climber Trail will be capped at 120 hikers per day.

-Overnight permits are a different story; anywhere between three and 17 overnight permits will be issued for each of the 79 impacted trails on any given day — but one overnight permit covers a group of up to 12 hikers and backpackers.
+Overnight permits are a different story; one to seven overnight permits will be available for all of the 79 impacted trails on any given day.
+That said, one overnight permit covers a group of up to 12 hikers and backpackers.

 When Will Day-use and Overnight Permits Be Made Available?

-In both cases, the seven-day rolling window allows for more spontaneous travel, giving hikers more choice for planning around weather events, wildfires, and so forth.
+In both cases, the rolling window allows for more spontaneous travel and is meant to cut down on no-shows, giving hikers more choice for planning around weather events, wildfires, and other factors.

 How Can You Secure Permits?

 All permits must be purchased through Recreation.gov or by calling (877) 444-6777.
-The following links offer different options for purchasing permits, depending on which permit you’d like (and how far in advance you’d like to purchase):
+The following links offer different options for purchasing permits, depending on which permit you’d like:

 What Happens If You Can’t Secure a Permit?